 Hardware, Electronics, Technical Stuff

-Additionally, there are some reviews of gadget-like things I bought.
+Additionally, there are some opinion articles and reviews of (mostly Chinese) gadget-like things I bought.
+As you'll see, I usually don't just use these things but also see if I can hack them to fix some of their flaws.
 I might add more reviews of specific hardware if it either impresses me, or makes me want to spit my bile.

 Music and Audio

-This (will) explain(s) how I evolved from a cardboard speaker in a shoebox to hi-fi speakers and experimental things like a high-quality shoebox-sized boombox with built-in miniature subwoofer, and a 5.1 decoder with subwoofer that fits in a backpack.
+This explains how I evolved from a cardboard speaker in a cardboard shoebox to hi-fi speakers and experimental things like a well-performing small boombox with built-in miniature subwoofer, and the miniature surround system below.

 Electronics